A248/CitieSworld/Convention.md

 If the judges do not reach a majority decision within 6 weeks of the beginning of the Court Discussion, then the Court Discussion will be closed and no final binding answer will be issued.
 If the judges reach a majority decision within 6 weeks of the beginning of the Court Discussion, but not before 3 weeks of the beginning of the Court Discussion, the answer they have decided upon will be issued as a final binding answer, upheld as law.

+### Preside over Court Cases

+Players with this permission, who are neither prosecutor nor defendant, will constitute the bloc of judges deciding a lawsuit.

+### Vote on Time

+Players with this permission, when online, may participate in time votes:
+ * Unanimous agreement is required to change the world time.

+### Replace Blocks Automatically

+Players with this permission can use the command /citiesreplace to replace blocks in an area.
+They will receive all old blocks replaced but will have to pay for all new blocks inserted.
+If the player cannot pay for the new blocks, the command will stop.

+### Vote on Amendments

+Players with this permission are those whose approval must be gained, in an amount of at least 70% of the total, to change the Convention by amendment or clause of an amendment.

 ### Unlimited AFK

 Players with this permission:
  * Are allowed to be afk (away from keyboard) or seemingly inactive in the world without being kicked out.
  * Cannot be kicked unless by an anticheat.

-### Replace Blocks Automatically

-Players with this permission can use the command /citiesreplace to replace blocks in an area.
-They will receive all old blocks replaced but will have to pay for all new blocks inserted.
-If the player cannot pay for the new blocks, the command will stop.

 ## Specific Restrictions

+### TnT

+Players with this restriction may not craft, pickup, acquire, use, place, ignite, or transport TnT, TnT minecarts, or any sort of explosive mechanisms.

 ### Property Rights Violations